holehouse-lab/PIMMS/README.md

 TSMMC\_NUMBER_OF_POINTS | **INT** |
 TSMMC\_FIXED_OFFSET | **INT** |

-Similarly, there are some legacy moves which should also not be altered but must be included.
-Some of these may be removed for the final release, or updated, depending on our ongoing tests
+Similarly, there are some legacy moves that should also not be altered but must be included.
+Some of these may be removed for the final release or updated, depending on our ongoing tests

 Keyword | Format (type) | Description
 :---: | :---: | :---: